This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 Cosine_distance

-Cosine similarity measures the angular difference between two vectors and reflects their directional similarity, regardless of their lengths.
-The value range is [-1, 1], where 1 indicates the same direction, 0 indicates orthogonality, and -1 indicates opposite directions.
+Cosine similarity measures the angular difference between two vectors, reflecting their directional similarity, independent of their magnitudes.
+The cosine similarity range is [-1, 1], where 1 indicates identical directions, 0 indicates orthogonality, and -1 indicates opposite directions.

-The value range of cosine distance is [0, 2], where 0 indicates the same direction (no distance) and 2 indicates opposite directions.
+The cosine distance range is [0, 2], where 0 indicates identical directions (no distance), and 2 indicates completely opposite directions.

 The function syntax is as follows: